canonical/identity-platform-admin-ui/README.md

 - `OPENFGA_STORE_ID`: ID of the OpenFGA store the application will talk to
 - `OPENFGA_AUTHORIZATION_MODEL_ID`: ID of the OpenFGA authorization model the application will talk to
 - `AUTHORIZATION_ENABLED`: flag defining if the OpenFGA authorization middleware is enabled default to `false`
+- `PAYLOAD_VALIDATION_ENABLED`: flag defining if the Payload Validation middleware is enabled default to `true`

 ## Development setup